nbari/zunzuncito/README.md

     ['v1', 'gevent', 'ip']

-The second step on the router is to found a match within the routes list and the local modules, but before going further lets see the directory structure for the root (document_root) the first and required arguemnt for the ZunZun class.
+The second step on the router is to found a match within the routes list and the local modules, but before going further lets see the directory structure for the root (document_root) the first and required argument for the ZunZun class.

 <pre>
 my_api